 UT Southwestern Department of Neurology 1973–Now

-The UT Southwestern Department of Neurology has a long and distinguished history of achievement in teaching, career development, residency and fellowship training as well as outstanding patient care.
-Mark Goldberg, M.D., became Chair of Neurology at UT Southwestern in July of 2010.
+The UT Southwestern Department of Neurology has a long and distinguished history of achievement in teaching, career development, residency and fellowship training, as well as outstanding patient care.
+Mark Goldberg, M.D., became Chair of Neurology at UT Southwestern in July 2010.

 In 1973, Roger N. Rosenberg, M.D., became the first Chair of an independent Department of Neurology to establish comprehensive clinical-teaching services at five hospitals and extensive laboratory-based research programs covering all of the major disciplines of neurology.
-During his eighteen years as chair, Dr. Rosenberg established the presence of neurology at Parkland Memorial Hospital, the Dallas Veterans Administration Hospital, the Scottish Rite Hospital for Children, Children's Medical Center, and subsequently at UT Southwestern Zale Lipshy University Hospital .
+During his 18 years as chair, Dr. Rosenberg established the presence of neurology at Parkland Memorial Hospital, the Dallas Veterans Administration Hospital, the Scottish Rite Hospital for Children, Children's Medical Center, and subsequently at UT Southwestern's Zale Lipshy University Hospital.

-Under Dr. Rosenberg's leadership, the residency program was approved by the American Board of Psychiatry and Neurology in 1974 and has remained in continuous good standing ever since.
-The first class of four residents began training in July 1974, and the adult residency program increased to a total of 15 residents (five per year).
+Under Dr. Rosenberg's leadership, the Residency Program was approved by the American Board of Psychiatry and Neurology in 1974 and has remained in continuous good standing ever since.
+The first class of four residents began training in July 1974, and the Adult Residency Program increased to a total of 15 residents (five per year).
 A residency program in pediatric neurology was also approved and post-residency fellowship programs were initiated.
 In addition, a clerkship for junior and senior medical students was incorporated into the clinical services at the five hospitals.
-Dr. Rosenberg oversaw the growth of the department to twenty-five neurology faculty covering all major neurological subspecialties.
+Dr. Rosenberg oversaw the growth of the department to 25 neurology faculty covering all major neurological subspecialties.

 In 1987, an NIH-funded Alzheimer's Disease Center was established, and Dr. Rosenberg has served as its director since its inception.
 Research laboratories for the faculty were established in the Moss Clinical Science Building in 1990.
 Neurology established clinical services in the Zale Lipshy University Hospital in 1990.

 In 1997, Dr. Rosenberg became editor-in-chief of the Archives of Neurology, a position he continues to hold.
 Under his direction, the Archives has become one of the premiere journals in clinical and academic neurology with a steady increase in the journal's impact factor.
-Dr. Rosenberg continues to be a vital part of the UT Southwestern neurology department through his expert teaching of residents, his research efforts through the Alzheimer's center, and his sense of direction for the department.
+Dr. Rosenberg continues to be a vital part of the UT Southwestern Neurology Department through his expert teaching of residents, his research efforts through the Alzheimer's Disease Center, and his sense of direction for the department.

-In 2002, Steve Cannon M.D., Ph.D., was appointed professor and Chair of Neurology.
-While chairman, he continued to develop and expand the educational, research, and clinical goals of the department.
-The faculty increased to 35 full-time members, many of whom direct independent, externally- funded research laboratories.
-The department expanded to feature a world-renowned Multiple Sclerosis Clinical Center under the direction of Dr. Elliot Frohman and new departmental research space (20,000 square feet) on the North campus of the medical center.
+In 2002, Steve Cannon M.D., Ph.D., was appointed Professor and Chair of Neurology.
+While Chairman, he continued to develop and expand the educational, research, and clinical goals of the Department.
+The faculty increased to 35 full-time members, many of whom direct independent, externally-funded research laboratories.
+The Department expanded to feature a world-renowned Multiple Sclerosis Clinical Center under the direction of Elliot Frohman, M.D., and new departmental research space (20,000 square feet) on the North Campus of the Medical Center.